ncatlab/nlab-content/pages/9/1/0/0/19/content.md

   \,.
 $$

-Later this will lead naturally on to an infinite sequence of steps:  first 2-category theory which focuses on relation between relations, morphisms between morphisms: 2-morphisms, then 3-category theory, etc. and to various variants, [[bicategories]], [[Gray categories]] ....
-Eventually this leads to higher category theory, where one considers k-morphisms in all dimensions and to a wealth of interacting intuitions and concepts.
+Later this will lead naturally on to an infinite sequence of steps:  first [[2-category theory]] which focuses on relation between relations, morphisms between morphisms: [[2-morphism]]s, then 3-category theory, etc. and to various variants, [[bicategories]], [[Gray categories]] ....
+Eventually this leads to [[higher category theory]], where one considers $k$-morphisms in all dimensions and to a wealth of interacting intuitions and concepts.

 =--